rayblick/java-to-python/20170129_SleepMethod/README.md

 # Sleep Method

 ## Content
-This directory contains a .java file and a .py file that implemment the sleep method.
+This directory contains a .java file and a Jupyter notebook that implemment the sleep method.
 The method is evaluated using a while loop.
+I have used wrapped the sleep method inside a class and used one "main" function so that the two languages appear comparable.

 ## TLDR
 ```